-So, what exactly is a situationship?
+So, what is a situationship?
 Is it a good idea to go ahead with it?
-Which one to choose between situationship and relationship?
+Which one to choose between situationship and a relationship?
 In this article, we have answered all these questions and given a clear picture of non-committed relationships.
 Take a look!

 In This Article

 What Is A Situationship?

 Being in a situationship is all the rage now!
 Less than a relationship and more than a friendship, situationships are neither here nor there.
 People might be in situationships during the first few dates when they are just getting to know each other.
 However, many situationships last longer, with both sides preferring to go with the flow instead of putting a label on the relationship.

 You must be wondering, “Isn’t that the same as being friends with benefits?”
 Well, when it comes to a situationship vs. friends with benefits, the difference lies in the fact that in the latter, the people involved have one strict policy, and that is not to develop any feelings for the other!
 In situationships, however, the boundaries are blurry, and feelings of romance are within reach.
 And that is where it gets tricky.

 Signs that you are in a situationship are quite apparent.
 For example, if you are seeing someone but are confused about the status of commitment between you, you might be stuck in a situationship.
 Identifying the signs of a situationship is crucial for maintaining devotion and fidelity in a relationship.
 Head to the next section to know more about the signs that point towards a situationship.

 10 Signs You Are In A Situationship

 Here are a few signs to help you figure out if you are in a situationship: